dgattey/the-feed/README.md

 - Validation (i.e. can't mark as finished without review and rating filled out, etc)
 - Fetch details automatically for image/etc when adding a new book
 - Descriptions pulled from web for the book too - probably via a just in time API, and maybe use this for cover image
+- Swap to using a different API method for images that doesn't result in too many request errors
+- Refetch book images if the asset url changes

 ### Milestone C - Organization
 - Count/preview of currently in progress at top of sidebar list, maybe separated into thumbnails/counts by type?